 Basic tools for DIY maintenance on your goods or hanging pictures.
 Most walls are concrete and your realtor will tell you if you can and how to hang pictures off post.
 Baby furniture is available in the Main Exchange.

 Most Korean sizes are one to two sizes smaller than typical US clothing.
 If you have a favorite brand or style of under garments, you might want to consider bringing an extra supply.
 Sporting equipment is available through the Exchange but anything not carried by the Exchange could be hard to find.
 If it is an activity you will do, then bring it with you.

 Rugs and carpets can be a good thing in the winter since most floors are laminate or tile.
-Most living rooms can handle a 10” carpet but the bedrooms are normally much smaller.
+Most living rooms can handle a 10' carpet but the bedrooms are normally much smaller.
 Holiday decorations are not abundantly available.
 You have to find a mix between what you can’t live without and finding a place to store it.
 Live trees are very hard to come by so bringing your artificial one is a good idea.
 The Exchange does carry artificial trees if you don’t already own one.
 Government quarters will have 110V Standard US outlets.
-Korean electricity is 220V however the majority of off-post homes have some 110V outlets normally one per room.
+Korean electricity is 220V.
+However, many the majority of off-post homes have some 110V outlets normally one per room.

 Ovens in Korea are significantly smaller than the US.
 It may be best to purchase pans and baking dishes once you have arrived.
-Large dishes do not fit in Korean ovens.
+Large bakeware does not fit in Korean ovens.
 Check your electronics to see if they are dual voltage.
 Many of the computers and cell phones can be plugged into ether voltage.